 (American, born 1935)

-Seattle-based artist Alfredo Arreguin creates elaborate and colorful paintings that feature plants and animals.
-They are often covered with extremely detailed layers of patterns that can be seen best up close – Arreguin describes these layers as “lace-like screens.”
+Seattle-based artist Alfredo Arreguín creates lush, elaborate, colorful paintings that feature plants and animals.
+They are often covered with extremely detailed layers of patterns that can be seen best up close – Arreguín describes these layers as “lace-like screens.”
 He notes, "The magic of the jungle has had a strong influence on my work."